Mike Capuano

-Michael Everett Capuano (/ˌkæpjuˈɑːnoʊ/ KAP-ew-AH-noh; born January 9, 1952) is an American politician and attorney who served as a U.S. Representative of Massachusetts from 1999 to 2019.
+Michael Everett Capuano (/ˌkæpjuˈɑːnoʊ/ KAP-ew-AH-noh; born January 9, 1952) is an American politician and attorney who served as a U.S. representative of Massachusetts from 1999 to 2019.
 A Democrat, his district included the northern three-fourths of Boston, as well as parts of Cambridge, his hometown of Somerville, and other communities immediately north and south of Boston.
-Prior to being elected to Congress, he served as an Alderman and Mayor of Somerville.
+Prior to being elected to Congress, he served in Somerville as an alderman and the 33rd mayor.

 Capuano was born and raised in Somerville.
 After graduating from Dartmouth College and Boston College Law School, he worked as an attorney and Somerville alderman.
 After losing two mayoral elections in 1979 and 1981, he worked as legal counsel for the Massachusetts General Court.
 In 1989 Capuano ran for mayor a third time and won, serving from 1990 to 1999.